roflmaostc/PrecompileAfterUpdate.jl/README.md

  about the last time an environment on your machine was used.

 So this script precompiles the environments that were used in the last 30 days.
-This is especially useful to save time after updating Julia.

-So this script precompiles the environments that were used in the last 30 days.
-This is especially useful to save time after updating Julia.
+This is especially useful to save unexpected precompilation time after updating Julia

 julia> PrecompileAfterUpdate.precompile()